Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 	2. BlockClosure - this is a full block closure as described in [[Mapping#Thunks and Closures]]
 2. We are using a pure generational copying collector for the nursery arenas.
 This means that we need forwarding pointers during collection.
 We encode this with a special value for the `length` field of the header word.
 3. `become:` will be implemented with similar forwarding....
 When the objects are collected, the references will be updated.
-4. References from old-generation to new generation will use forwarding as well (the new object will be copied to the older space, and leave a forwarding pointer behind - note if there is no space for this copy, this could force a collection on an older generation without collecting newer generations)

 #### Object addresses
 All object addresses point to a HeapObject word.
 Every object has a HeapHeader word at the beginning.
-This allows the global allocator to be used as a Zig Allocator, and can hence be used with any existiing Zig code that requires an allocator.
+This allows the global allocator to be used as a Zig Allocator, and can hence be used with any existing Zig code that requires an allocator.
 When Zig code frees an allocation, we could return it to the appropriate freelist(s) or simply mark it as unallocated, so it will be garbage collected.
 Note that pointers to objects on a stack or in nursery arenas should **not** be passed to Zig libraries, because the objects can move.

 ##### HeapObject word format:
 | Bits | What         | Characteristics                         |